-Scientists believe that the new coronavirus (SARS-CoV-2) enters the digestive system through cell surface receptors angiotensin-converting enzyme 2 (ACE2).
-ACE2 receptors are present in the epithelium of both the respiratory and gastrointestinal tract.
-But, these receptors are 100 times more common in the digestive tract than the respiratory tract.
+Scientists believe that the Coronavirus (SARS-CoV-2) enters the digestive system through cell surface receptors angiotensin-converting enzyme 2 (ACE2).
+ACE2 receptors are present in the respiratory and gastrointestinal tract epithelium.
+But, these receptors are 100 times more common in the digestive tract than in the respiratory tract.
 The virus replicates after it enters the cell.

-A considerable number of COVID-19 patients have been experiencing mild to severe liver damage.
+A considerable number of COVID-19 patients have experienced mild to severe liver damage.
 This damage to the liver is due to the disease process.

-A study conducted by the American College of Gastroenterology (ACG) found that around 20 to 30 % of infected patients had abnormal liver enzymes.
-Another study that examined 148 COVID-19 infected patients in China reported that 50.7 % of patients had abnormal liver functions during hospitalization.
+A study by the American College of Gastroenterology (ACG) found that around 20 to 30 % of infected patients had abnormal liver enzymes.
+Another study that examined 148 COVID-19-infected patients in China reported that 50.7 % of patients had abnormal liver functions during hospitalization.
 Patients with pre-existing liver conditions are more prone and require special attention.

-A recent study that examined 52 patients with COVID-19 pneumonia found that 17 % of patients had a pancreatic injury.
+An examination of 52 patients with COVID-19 pneumonia found that 17 % had a pancreatic injury.
 These patients did not exhibit symptoms of pancreatitis (inflammation of the pancreas).
 As ACE2 receptors are present in the pancreas, theoretically, SARS-CoV-2 can damage the islet cells and cause acute diabetes.
-Out of the 9 patients with pancreatic injury, 6 showed abnormal blood sugar levels.
+Out of the nine patients with pancreatic injury, 6 showed abnormal blood sugar levels.

-The new coronavirus can be found in the respiratory droplets of patients a couple of days before the onset of symptoms and up to 2 weeks after symptoms vanish.
+The Coronavirus can be found in the respiratory droplets of patients a couple of days before the onset of symptoms and up to 2 weeks after signs vanish.

 Recently, researchers demonstrated that a few infected children showed a high number of virus RNA in feces.
-This study also stated that viral RNA could be detected in the feces from anywhere between 2 weeks and more than a month.
-These findings increase the suspicion for the fecal-oral route of transmission.
+This study also stated that viral RNA could be detected in the feces between 2 weeks and more than a month.
+These findings increase the suspicion of the fecal-oral route of transmission.

-A positive stool results even after negative respiratory samples point towards the possible replication of SARS-CoV-2 in the gastric epithelial cells.
+Positive stool results, even after negative respiratory samples, point towards the possible replication of SARS-CoV-2 in the gastric epithelial cells.
 This is why scientists are working hard to gain evidence for possible fecal-oral transmission.
-There is no evidence yet that shows that the new coronavirus spreads through eating food that is contaminated by the virus present in an infected person’s feces.
+There is no evidence yet that the Coronavirus spreads through eating food contaminated by the virus present in an infected person’s feces.

 Effects of COVID-19 on People With Pre-Existing Gastrointestinal Disorders:

-Certain gastrointestinal disorders like inflammatory bowel disease (IBD), increase the risk of developing some viral infections.
-But, no studies so far have shown that people with IBD or other gastrointestinal disorders are more prone to develop COVID-19.
+Certain gastrointestinal disorders, like inflammatory bowel disease (IBD), increase the risk of developing some viral infections.
+No studies so far have shown that people with IBD or other gastrointestinal disorders are more prone to develop COVID-19.
 But it is just that they may develop worse outcomes after getting affected by COVID-19.

-Experiencing digestive symptoms does not mean that you have been infected by the new coronavirus.
-There are various other conditions that can result in similar symptoms.
+Experiencing digestive symptoms does not mean that a coronavirus has infected you.
+Various other conditions can result in similar symptoms.

-In case you experience GI symptoms, stay home, keep yourself hydrated by drinking plenty of water and ORS (oral rehydration solution), and avoid foods that irritate your stomach.
-In case your symptoms worsen, or if you also develop respiratory symptoms, consult a doctor.
+If a person experiences GI symptoms, stay home, keep the body hydrated by drinking plenty of water and ORS (oral rehydration solution), and avoid foods that irritate your stomach.
+If symptoms get worse, or if a patient develops respiratory symptoms, consult a doctor.

 The spread of COVID-19 and most other influenza-like illnesses can be prevented by: